ferenctorok/grad_field_local_planner/README.md

 This repository contains the source file for a gradient field based local planner that can be used with the ROS Navigation Stack.
 It also contains some launch and parameter files.

-Description on how to set up the robot, the remote pc and how to operate the robot with this package can be found [here](https://iteragit.iteratec.de/iterastudents/ros-turtlebot3/-/tree/master/office_navigation)

 ## gradplanner library

 The `gradplanner` library is a cpp library that implements the gradient field based controller.
 It implements a repulsive and an attractor gradient field which together provide a local minima free gradient field to control the robot based on them.
 Tests for the library are written with the help of `CXXTest-4.3`.